What to do with extra money each month? 11 ways to make your spare cash count

 Protect yourself from disaster

-One of the first things to consider with your spare money is building a solid financial foundation.
+Building a solid financial foundation is one of the first things to consider with your spare money.

 Something that no job loss, unexpected bill or change of plans can significantly impact on.